65th Special Operations Squadron: Early SAC operations

 The squadron was reactivated under Strategic Air Command (SAC) at Davis-Monthan Field, Arizona on 1 October 1946 and, along with the other squadrons of the 43rd Group, absorbed the personnel and Boeing B-29 Superfortresses of the 40th and 444th Bombardment Groups, which were simultaneously inactivated.
 It was one of the first operational Boeing B-29 Superfortress squadrons of SAC and trained for strategic bombardment missions during the postwar years; began upgrading to the improved Boeing B-50 Superfortress, an advanced version of the B-29 in 1948.

 SAC’s mobilization for the Korean War highlighted that SAC wing commanders focused too much on running the base organization and not overseeing actual combat preparations.
 To allow wing commanders the ability to focus on combat operations, the air base group commander became responsible for managing the base housekeeping functions.
-Under the plan implemented in February 1951 and finalized in June 1952, the wing commander focused primarily on the combat units and the maintenance necessary to support combat aircraft by having the combat and maintenance squadrons report directly to the wing and eliminating the intermediate group structures. the squadron was attached to the 43d Bombardment Wingin February 1951, then assigned permanently in June 1952.
+Under the plan implemented in February 1951 and finalized in June 1952, the wing commander focused primarily on the combat units and the maintenance necessary to support combat aircraft by having the combat and maintenance squadrons report directly to the wing and eliminating the intermediate group structures. the squadron was attached to the 43d Bombardment Wing in February 1951, then assigned permanently in June 1952.

 The emergence of the Soviet MiG-15 interceptor in the skies of North Korea signaled the end of the propeller-driven B-50 as a first-line strategic bomber.
 It replaced them with new Boeing B-47E Stratojet swept-wing medium bombers in 1954, capable of flying at high subsonic speeds.
 In the late 1950s, the B-47 was considered to be reaching obsolescence, and was being phased out of SAC's strategic arsenal.
 The squadron began sending aircraft to other B-47 wings as replacements in late 1959.
 The squadron moved on paper to Carswell Air Force Base, Texas in early 1960, in preparation for receiving the new Convair B-58 Hustler supersonic medium bomber, sending the last of its B-47s to the Aerospace Maintenance and Regeneration Center (AMARC) in early 1960.